 A hard search is when a company requests a copy of your full credit report.

 Unlike soft searches, a hard credit search will leave a mark on your credit report.
 So if you’ve applied for credit, other lenders will see it if they do a hard credit search.
 They also see if you were accepted or declined.
-Typically, any credit or loan application will stay on your report for 12 months.
+Typically, any credit or loan application will stay on your report for up to two years.
 So it’s important not to make too many applications for credit over a short time period, or to reapply right way if you’re declined.
 However, an occasional hard credit check isn’t likely to greatly affect your credit score.

 Hard credit checks are usually done when a company is lending you money or some other form of credit.
 Here are some common cases: